bulicp/MNIST-NN-H750/README.md

    - Choose a workspace directory where you want to manage your STM32 projects, or select an existing workspace.
 I reccomend creating a new directory and using it as a workspace.

 3. **Import the Project:**
-   - Copy the directory downloaded (named STM32H750B-DK) from ST Edge AI Developer Cloud and copy it into a newly created workspace directory.
+   - copy the directory downloaded (named STM32H750B-DK) from ST Edge AI Developer Cloud and copy it into a newly created workspace directory.
-   - Go to the **File** menu and select **Import Projects from File system**.
+   - Go to the **File** menu and select **Import0open Projects from File system**.
    - In the Import window, click **Directory** and locate and select STM32H750B-DK, then click **Next** or **Finish**

 4. **Build the Project:**